HughIdiyit/rule_based_mosquito_detection/README.md

 Contains the code for the two rule based mosquito detection algorithms of the paper "Counting Mosquitoes in the Wild: An Internet of Things Approach"

 READMEs with execution instructions etc. can be found in the respective algorithm subfolders.

+The autocorrelation approach was written by Fabian Wetjen.
+The FFT approach was written by Alexander Herbst.